steven-meehan/crafter-gallery-site/README.md

 [Content Configuration](#content-configuration) : [Back to Top](#table-of-contents)

-#### Not Found Config
+#### Not Found

-Upon consumption the `config-page-notfound.json` file will be used to build out the custom Not Found page.
+This page will use the `page-notfound.json` Data file and will build out the custom Not Found page.
 Currently, if you include an image, it will be inserted after the first paragraph.

 ```JSON